friendsofgo/killgrave/README.md

 $ brew install friendsofgo/tap/killgrave
 ```

-:warning:  If you are using the hombrew way, you only get the [last Killgrave version](https://github.com/friendsofgo/killgrave/releases), we hope fix this soon.
+:warning:  If you are installing via homebrew, you only get the [last Killgrave version](https://github.com/friendsofgo/killgrave/releases), we hope fix this soon.

 ### Docker

-The application is also available through [Docker](https://hub.docker.com/r/friendsofgo/killgrave), just run:
+The application is also available through [Docker](https://hub.docker.com/r/friendsofgo/killgrave).

 ```bash
 docker run -it --rm -p 3000:3000 -v $PWD/:/home -w /home friendsofgo/killgrave -h 0.0.0.0